Photo of ginger root growing

 As the weather cools, reduce watering.
 This will encourage the plants to form underground rhizomes.

-Ginger can be harvested by digging up the entire plant or leaving some of the little side pieces in.
+Ginger and turmeric can be harvested by digging up the entire plant or leaving some of the little side pieces in.

-Store fresh ginger in the refrigerator or freezer.
+Store fresh ginger and turmeric in the refrigerator or freezer.
 If left unpeeled, it can keep for up to 3 weeks in refrigeration or up to 6 months frozen.

 Good for you!